Computers

 Portsmouth

-Portsmouth is also a DigitalOcean droplet.
+Portsmouth is also a Hetzner VPS.
 One of my ongoing obligations is to my Scout Group in the UK, the 8th Portsmouth.
 I host their website and provide mail forwarding for them; this all happens on Portsmouth.
-It breaks the Alberta naming rule for obvious reasons, and it is hosted in DO’s London datacentre.
+It breaks the Alberta naming rule for obvious reasons.

 Drumheller